What is Blues Vespers?

 With all that said, there are times we simply enjoy listening to good music – which in itself is pretty nice and can nourish our souls.

-Vespers Format: usually every third Sunday at 5 p.m. but can really be anytime or multiples so please check here often.
+Vespers Format: usually every third Sunday at 5 p.m. but can really be anytime or multiples so please check the calendar.

 Blues Vespers is music, poetry and a brief reflection.
 All are welcome.